August 3, 2026

 Brushing and flossing twice a day every day is the best way to fight off plaque and debris that cause oral health issues like gum disease and cavities.
 However, if we’re being honest, we don’t always do that when life gets busy.
 In fact, surveys conducted by the American Dental Association have shown that less than fifty percent of adults in the U.S. floss daily.

 Good oral health is important regardless of how old you are.
 As people age, their risk for an oral infection increases.
 The older teeth get, the more the protective enamel wears away, and the easier it gets for cavities to develop.
-At Scott Edwards DDS, we believe that our patient’s oral hygiene at home is essential when paired with their recommended teeth cleaning at our office at least twice a year.
+At Scott Edwards DDS, we believe that our patients’ oral hygiene at home is essential when paired with a professional teeth cleaning at our office at least twice a year.

 Cavities happen to us all.
 In fact, about 92% of adults have had cavities filled, while close to 26% of adults have untreated cavities.
-Let’s take a look at this common dental issue and how to know if you have a cavity.
+Here is how to tell if you have a cavity, what one actually feels like, and what happens next if you do.

 What is a cavity?